 In 1956 the firm set up a research and development division to study the effects of various sound patterns on human consciousness, including the feasibility of learning during sleep.
 Never one to ask others to do something he would not, Monroe often used himself as a test subject for this research.
 In 1958, a significant result emerged—Monroe began experiencing a state of consciousness separate and apart from the physical body.
-He described the state as an "out of body experience," the term coined by Charles T. Tart, Ph.D. a leader in the area of consciousness studies.
+He described the state as an "out of body experience," the term popularized by Charles T. Tart, Ph.D. a leader in the area of consciousness studies.
 These spontaneous experiences altered the course of Monroe's life and the direction of his professional efforts.

 While continuing his successful broadcasting activities, Monroe began to experiment and research the expanded forms of human consciousness that he was experiencing.
 He chronicled his early explorations with a reporter's objectivity and eye for detail in a groundbreaking book, Journeys Out of the Body, which was published in 1971.
 This public record of his out of body experiences in states beyond space, time, and death has comforted countless people who've encountered paranormal incidents.
 It also attracted the attention of academic researchers, medical practitioners, engineers, and other professionals.